deepseek-ai/DeepSeek-Coder-V2/README.md

 Assistant:
 ```

+In the last round of dialogue, note that "Assistant:" has no space after the colon.
+Adding a space might cause the following issues on the 16B-Lite model:
+- English questions receiving Chinese responses.
+- Responses containing garbled text.
+- Responses repeating excessively.

+Older versions of Ollama had this bug (see https://github.com/deepseek-ai/DeepSeek-Coder-V2/issues/12), but it has been fixed in the latest version.

 ### Inference with vLLM (recommended)
 To utilize [vLLM](https://github.com/vllm-project/vllm) for model inference, please merge this Pull Request into your vLLM codebase: https://github.com/vllm-project/vllm/pull/4650.